theastroscout/qx/README.md

 ## Methods

 ### $.isTouch()
-Return True if it's Touch Device or False if not.
+Return True if it is a Touch Device or False if not.
 ```javascript
 $.isTouch();
 ```